-- Transfer the butterfly pea into a new hole, making sure to mix in plenty of compost and native soil.
+- Transfer butterfly pea vines into a new hole, making sure to mix in plenty of compost and native soil.

-- Water the plant thoroughly until the root establishes completely.
+- Water the plant thoroughly until the roots are completely established.

 Avoid overwatering to maintain the plant in its best condition.